-3 credits-This course presents elements of the oral communications process with emphasis on developing interpersonal, small group, and public speaking skills.
+3 credits-This course introduces students to the oral communication process and how it affects human interaction There will be an emphasis on developing interpersonal, small group, and public speaking skills.
 Students will be involved in activities that provide opportunity for the understanding and improvement of their oral communication skills.

-SPC-112 Public Speaking
+SPC-112 Public Speaking ◆